 Method

 as parameters.
 The first parameter is the target object.
-The rest of the parameters are source objects containing properties that you want to apply to the target object.
+The rest of the parameters are source objects containing properties you want to apply to the target object.

 Let us assume that you have the following two objects: